sustech-cs304/team-project-24spring-0/reports/sprint2/final-report-team0.md

 ![img](img/collaborations.png)

+---

 AI useage: To faster our develop, we us AI to generate some of our unit test cases.
-All test cases generate by has a comment.
+All test cases generate by has a comment as sprint1 asked.